Insights > How to Get Started with Points, Miles, and Credit Cards

 Points and miles can be earned in a number of ways, including travel, online shopping, credit card spending, and more.

-Can I use credit-card points for flight booking?
+Can I use credit card points for flight booking?

 Yes, you can choose to either redeem your credit card points in your card issuer’s travel portal or transfer out your points to an airline partner.

-How do I use my credit-card points for travel?
+How do I use my credit card points for travel?

 Redeeming your points for travel can be done in a number of ways, including transferring to hotel and airline partners, booking through a travel portal, or redeeming points for statement credits against travel purchases.
+You can even redeem your points for a flight for another traveler.

 How many points do you need for a free flight?

-How do I use my credit-card points for air miles?
+How do I use my credit card points for air miles?

 Many credit card points can be transferred to airline partners, such as United, Delta, JetBlue, Southwest, and more.